Travel Kenya responsibly

 Some advice to consider

-Do not hand out money, clothes, pens or sweets at random to local children.
+Do not randomly hand out money, clothes, pens or sweets to local children.
 However touching it might be, it encourages begging and creates a distorted view of tourism.
-Instead, show genuine interest, play and talk with the kids the way you would with children in your own country.
+Instead, show genuine interest, play and talk with kids like you would with children in your own country.

 If you really want to bring goods, a lodge owner or connection to a local organization is a good source of advice.
 You can also check Pack for a Purpose.
 It would be good to find out which goods can be bought locally.
 Basic school supplies and basic (first aid) medical supplies are easily found in the shopping malls in Nairobi - in this way you stimulate the local economy.